yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 Also known as Sultan King, XO.
 Used to be the old 'Musang King' before Musang King was created.
 Wrote a much longer article on it here: [Read my D24/XO durian post]({{ "/2025/10/12/pahang-johor-d24-xo.html" | relative_url }})
-- Very sharp thorns; if you slip your hands you will likely bleed
+- Very sharp thorns; if your hands slip you will probably bleed

 <u>D25 to D77</u>